Wyamio/Wyam.Web/Input/modules/excerpt.md

 Description: Finds the first occurrence of a specified HTML element and stores it's contents as metadata.
 Category: Metadata
 ---
 Finds the first occurrence of a specified HTML element and stores it's contents as metadata.
 This is useful for situations like displaying the first paragraph of your most recent blog posts or [generating RSS and Atom feeds](/knowledgebase/rss-and-atom-feeds).
 By default, this module looks for the first `p` (paragraph) element and places it's outer HTML content in metadata with a key of `Excerpt`.
+The content of the original input document is left unchanged.

 **This module uses [AngleSharp](https://github.com/FlorianRappl/AngleSharp).**